 Not Telling about the Good Stuff

 But it all works the other way too, and that is harder to observe.
 If big corporations refuse to fund research that will not lead to money making patents, who is to know?
 And the lack of research leads to lack of credibility thus writing off the competition by omission.
-Some years ago I wrote an article about alternative medicine and some lesser known parts of it that can be helpful.
+This post gives more information on lesser known alternatives.

 As an example consider Big Pharma versus herbalism.
 Those herbs can’t be patented, so Big Pharma isn’t interested.
 But Big Pharma will synthesize compounds that promote a similar effect (analog) and can be patented.
 Example: Valium, (diazepam) a controlled substance, calms anxiety as does the herb called valerian root.
 But unless you’re into herbalism, you won’t know about valerian root which may be harvested in the field or bought in the herb store without prescription.

 In addition, you may avoid side effects of the synthetic drug by using the herb.
 Some veterinarians will use diazepam to convince a cat to eat.
 Others avoid it citing possible kidney damage.
 But valerian root will also stimulate kitty’s appetite and it is sometimes used as a catnip substitute.